 Global Health Engagement is one of the means the Air Force uses with partner nations to help achieve security cooperation goals, build partnerships through health-related activities, and assist in developing strong health care capabilities.
 The Air Force uses those health capabilities and disciplines in Military-Military and Military-Civilian engagements and activities to build stronger partner capacity, stability operations, support Security Cooperation, and Humanitarian Assistance and Disaster Response efforts, increase interoperability and support of U.S. national security objectives.

 Health engagement activities include training, mentoring, planning, consultation, direct healthcare, and exercises in conjunction with national and international partners.

 Other Special Aspects

 The AFMS cares for active duty and retired military members and their families.
-Using a two-fold approach, medics not only provide care for ill and injured patients, but also encourage healthy behaviors.
-The AFMS strives to provide patients with consistent and reliable care by ensuring staff focus on patient safety, and the use of evidence-based practices in the provision of quality care across the full-range of medical specialties.
+Using a two-fold approach, medics not only provide care for ill and injured patients but also encourage healthy behaviours.
+The AFMS strives to provide patients with consistent and reliable care by ensuring staff focus on patient safety, and the use of evidence-based practices in the provision of quality care across the full range of medical specialities.